 Finally…here are some of the best places to visit and the most fun things to do in Sharjah.

 Admire the Architecture of Central Souk or Blue Souk

 Shopping in Sharjah is different than shopping in Dubai or Abu Dhabi.
-While you have huge malls in these two cities (and some in Sharjah as well), the most prominent shopping mall, the Blue Souk, is completely different.
+While you have huge malls in these two cities (and some in Sharjah), the most prominent shopping mall, the Blue Souk, is completely different.

-It is cute, with an incredibly beautiful design.
-If you look closely at the picture below you will probably notice it is in the shape of a train – another quite unique thing about it.
+It is cute, with a gorgeous design.
+If you look closely at the picture below, you will probably notice it is in the shape of a train – another unique thing about it.

 You can buy gold and silver (prices are about the same as in Dubai Gold Souk, though I heard it is a bit cheaper), souvenirs, and Arabian-styled clothes (no western brands like you normally see them in Dubai).

 It was less crowded and much smaller than other malls in the UAE.

 However, it is a beautiful place to visit and, not surprisingly, one of the main tourist sites in Sharjah.
 And when shopping here, you will learn that the prices for all sorts of stuff are way lower than in Dubai.

 This is also the starting point for both the hop-on and hop-off routes.